jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 The scheduler should **not** do bin packing.
 Seen this fail in a lot of scenarios with transient workloads where the first few nodes get burned out while all the other nodes are not being used.
 Because the workloads are constantly completing freeing up resources on those first few nodes (in the case of batch jobs).

 There is knowledge in: [kube-batch scheduler](https://github.com/kubernetes-sigs/kube-batch).
 It is built on years of experience from HPC clusters at IBM.
 We can use the same type of logic.
-This is more meant for batch jobs though so if we plan on supporting long term applications we would need to modify.
+This is more meant for batch jobs though, so if we plan on supporting long term applications we would need to modify.

 We should also account for proximity to the docker image being pulled.
 The largest constraint on time for running a container is pulling an image so let’s optimize for making that as short as possible.